HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 Using the AstroQuery Python module (specifically this Heasarc object), we list all catalogs that are a) related to Swift, and b) are flagged as 'master' (meaning the summary table of observations).
-This should only return on catalog for any mission you pass to 'keywords':
+This should only return one catalog for any mission you pass to 'keywords':

 ```{code-cell} python